UIUCLibrary/ezproxy-collaborate/README.md

 * maybe have limited web interface
 * wrap some common git operations, such as git pull
 * voting on configurations
-* possibly different configurations that could be chosen (so resouarce id + config id)
+* possibly different configurations that could be chosen (so resource id + config id)
 * interactive filling out of template (with help info?)
 * When updating, review changes to stanzas (both in what was updated and differences in files), possible also allow to preview changes
 * default to verbose, with way to turn off for cron